Compiling VPIC

 1. Do a recursive clone of this repo, this will pull down a copy of Kokkos for you. git clone --recursive git@github.com:lanl/vpic-kokkos.git If you switch branches, you might need to update the Kokkos submodule. git submodule update --init

 2. Load modules for CMake, your compiler, MPI, and any platform specific packages like CUDA.
+GNU compilers are the most consistent.
+Other compilers might perform slightly better and/or break the build system and/or break physics and/or cause any maner of problems.

 -DENABLE_KOKKOS_CUDA=ON